Cathedral of the Annunciation of Our Lady: Heritage listing

 As at 15 October 2012, the Cathedral of the Annunciation of Our Lady is of state heritage significance as an important early ecclesiastical design in the architectural career of Edmund Blacket.
 Originally St Paul's Anglican Church, its Decorated Gothic design became one of the established architectural models for parish church construction throughout NSW.

-This item is also significant as the Greek Orthodox Cathedral for Australia and for its association with the migrant communities that settled in NSW following the Second World War.
+This item is also significant as the Greek Orthodox Cathedral for Australia and for its association with the migrant communities that settled in NSW following World War II.
 Establishing churches and maintaining the orthodox faith has always been a significant aspect of the Greek-Australian experience and, since the conversion and re-consecration of the church to the Orthodox faith in 1970, the cathedral has become a centre for worship and the continuity and celebration of Greek customs, traditions and language.

 The former Anglican church also has a significant association with Reverend Francis Bertie Boyce, who resided over the parish from 1886 until his retirement in 1930.
 A notable and active leader for social reform, Boyce used his political connections to campaign for clearing slums, improving living conditions, promoting pensions and alleviating working class distress within the Redfern/Chippendale parish.

 Cathedral of the Annunciation of Our Lady was listed on the New South Wales State Heritage Register on 17 April 2012 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Cathedral of the Annunciation of Our Lady is of state heritage significance as an important ecclesiastical design in the architectural career of Edmund Blacket.
-Blacket was the diocesan architect for the Church of England and was awarded three important commissions in the late 1840s - these being St Paul's in Redfern, Church of the Holy Trinity in Berrima and St Phillips in Church Hill.
+Blacket was the diocesan architect for the Church of England and was awarded three important commissions in the late 1840s – these being St Paul's in Redfern, Church of the Holy Trinity in Berrima and St Phillips in Church Hill.
 Blacket designed different Gothic forms for each of these churches and, in doing so, established the architectural model for parish church construction throughout NSW.

 This item is also significant as the Greek Orthodox Cathedral for Australia.
 Since its conversion and re-consecration to the Orthodox faith in 1970, the cathedral has become a cultural centre for worship, education and the continuity of Greek customs, traditions and language in Australia.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.